Skip to main content

 girl sitting on a paddleboard

-You know what's fun about paddleboarding and kayaking?
+You know what's fun about paddleboarding?
 It's okay if you're not a seasoned athlete at the activity - if you fall off or tip over, that's just yet another way to stay cool!
-Kayak Lake George is open daily from 9:30am to 5:30pm and they have standup paddleboards, paddleboats, kayaks, and double kayaks available to rent by the hour.
+Kayak Lake George is open daily during the season, and they have standup paddleboards, paddleboats, kayaks, and double kayaks available to rent by the hour.

-Take a Lazy Ride Down a River With Adirondack Adventure Center
+Relax With a Lazy Ride Down a River

 three people in blue tubes in the water